tomnatt/garethgwynn/podcasts/index.md

 On this page, you'll find some of the radio shows, TV shows, podcasts and videos I've appeared in or worked on.
 I'll use the blog on the front page to flag up anything new, but these are links to bits and bobs that won't expire after only 30 days.
 Apologies in advance for any broken links - The internet is built on shifting sands.

-## Gareth Gwynn's Alternative Archive - BBC Radio 4

-Kicking-off with an [actual scientist](https://www.research.manchester.ac.uk/portal/darren.price.html) explaining the Many Worlds theory, [Gareth Gwynn's Alternative Archive](https://www.bbc.co.uk/programmes/m000240n) was the first Archive On Four to look, not backwards, but sideways - as we listened-in to radio stations from alternative universes and other dimensions.
-It's an hour, which is quite long - but there are 113 other voices in it - so I'm pretty well diluted.

 ## Ankle Tag - BBC Radio 4

 "[Ankle Tag](https://www.bbc.co.uk/programmes/b092sfnk/episodes/guide)" is a sitcom on BBC Radio 4 written by Benjamin Partridge and I and stars Elis James, Katy Wix and Steve Speirs.
-Both series are currently available on [BBC Sounds](https://www.bbc.co.uk/programmes/b092sfnk/episodes/guide) and an episode from Series 1 (plus an interview with Elis and I, conducted by Cariad Lloyd) has crept up online.
+Both series are currently available on [BBC Sounds](https://www.bbc.co.uk/programmes/b092sfnk/episodes/guide) and an episode from Series 1 (plus an interview with Elis and I, conducted by Cariad Lloyd) has crept up on YouTube.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k97x78rV-ZU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>